Written by Ben Yardley, Learning Coordinator

 Another issue flagged by the Review was a concern over the impartiality of the Civil Service.
 The Civil Service Code, introduced a year after the Standards in Public Life Report, draws heavily from the Nolan Principles in its expectations of civil servants.
 Three of the four ‘core values’ (Integrity, Honesty and Objectivity) are taken directly from the principles, with one important addition: Impartiality.
 While everyone in public life is expected to make decisions objectively and without bias, civil servants have an additional responsibility to remain politically impartial and to implement the decisions of the elected government even if they personally disagree.
 The Review warned that the lack of clear oversight over the Civil Service could potentially undermine its impartiality; this was echoed by the Committee for Standards in Public Life in December, which reported that, ‘it was suggested to us that in some instances officials have mistaken a feeling of dislike or discomfort with policy choices for ethical considerations that could be a breach of the Civil Service Code’.

 Looking ahead, the Safety of Rwanda Bill in particular threatens to become a flashpoint between Ministers and the Civil Service, if passed.
-The Bill has been criticised as incompatible with the European Convention on Human Rights and for its apparent circumvention of the Supreme Court’s ruling that Rwanda was not a safe destination for asylum seekers.
+The Bill has been criticised as incompatible with the European Convention on Human Rights for its apparent circumvention of the Supreme Court’s ruling that Rwanda was not a safe destination for asylum seekers.
 Despite this, Civil Servants have been instructed by the government that they will be expected to fully implement the measures of the Bill if it becomes law.

-The ongoing debate over the Rwanda Bill shows how the Nolan Principles can be hard to follow in practice and is also indicative of how much more complex the public sector has become since they were devised.
+The ongoing debate over the Rwanda Bill shows how the Nolan Principles can be hard to follow in practice, and is also indicative of how much more complex the public sector has become since they were devised.
 Not only has the public sector expanded greatly in size since 1995, devolution and the proliferation of Arms Length Bodies (which now number over 300) have created a political landscape which is often complicated and opaque.
 Even after Brexit, the UK also has many international obligations, such as the Good Friday Agreement or the ECHR, which must be factored into decision-making.

 With multiple competing pressures, it can be more difficult than ever for civil servants, and other public officials, to navigate which courses of action best represent integrity, objectivity or leadership.
 One thing, however, remains clear: as the Nolan Principles approach their 30th anniversary, they remain as important, and as relevant, as ever.